Duchess of Cambridge joins memorial as Britain unites in grief for slain woman

 The case has also caused a national reckoning over women’s safety and prompted a discussion among women about what it’s like to walk alone, particularly at night.
 Many have demanded change and called for an end to victim blaming.

-For residents of Clapham, it feels especially personal: they have walked along the same streets Everard did, through the same park that’s popular with exercisers, past the bandstand, the largest in London, that hosts open-air concerts in the summer.
+For residents of Clapham, it feels especially personal: They have walked along the same streets Everard did, through the same park that’s popular with exercisers, past the bandstand, the largest in London, that hosts open-air concerts in the summer.
 It could have been them.

 “It touched a nerve, really, that it really could have just been me,” said Lucy Davies, 24, who once lived on the road where Everard was last seen.
-Davies said she takes precautions when traveling alone at night: She texts friends when she’s leaving and uses ‘find friends’ on her phone.
+Davies said she takes precautions when traveling alone at night: She texts friends when she’s leaving and uses “Find My Friends” on her phone.
 But now she wonders whether more can be done.

 “Today is important for all the days following to stop girls from feeling unsafe in areas, and maybe what men can do to help us feel a bit safer,” she said.